European Union Emissions Trading System: Overall emission reductions

 According to the European Commission, greenhouse gas emissions from big emitters covered by the EU ETS had decreased by an average of more than 17,000 tonnes per installation between 2005 and 2010, a decrease of more than 8%.

 A 2020 study found that the European Union Emissions Trading System successfully reduced CO_{2} emissions even though the prices for carbon were set at low prices.
 A review of 13 studies on the EU ETS quantifies the emission reduction effect at about 7%.

 A 2023 study on the effects of the EU ETS identified a reduction in carbon emissions in the order of a 10% decrease between 2005 and 2012.
 The study compared regulated and unregulated companies, concluding that the EU ETS had no significant impact on profits and employment and led to an increase in revenues and fixed assets for regulated companies.

+According to the site of the European parliament "Between 2005 and 2023, emissions from power plants and factories covered by the EU emissions trading system fell by 47%".

 Inclusion of sinks

 Currently, the EU does not allow credits under ETS to be obtained from sinks (e.g. reducing by planting trees).
 However, some governments and industry representatives lobby for their inclusion.
 The inclusion is currently opposed by NGOs as well as the EU commission itself, arguing that sinks are surrounded by too many scientific uncertainties over their permanence and that they have an inferior long-term contribution to climate change compared to reducing emissions from industrial sources.